-The only activity that occurred on the Golden Lion property during the quarter involved the organization of the on-site camp.
+The only activity that occurred on the Golden Lion property during the year involved the organization of the camp site.
 Plans to carry out another round of drilling in follow up to 2021's high-grade results at GL1 Main were postponed due to cost concerns and poor market conditions.
-Management remains enthusiastic about prospects for the GL1 Main Zone target, and awaits only a substantial change for the better in market conditions, and lower exploration costs resulting from ongoing improvements to local infrastructure, before returning to it.
-A key objective of the planned follow-up drill program will be to commence the process of exploring down-plunge and down-dip from the high-grade intercepts achieved in 2021, where mineralization is open to expansion including the newly discovered high-grade domain.
+Management remains enthusiastic about prospects for the GL1 Main Zone target and wider property.
+However, a major change for the better in market conditions will be required before returning to it.
+A key objective of the planned follow-up drill program would be to commence the process of exploring down-plunge and down-dip from the high-grade intercepts achieved in 2021.